(Scroll down to the bottom for instructions on how to log in to your session)

 As with any online platform, complete security can never be guaranteed.
 However, we have explored the most common platforms used in telehealth and we are opting to use those that comply with Canadian and American standards (PIPEDA and HIPAA).
 Our practice management software, Jane, has recently launched a teletherapy feature that complies with these standards and is our preferred method.
 However, if you have any concerns, please discuss this with your therapist or do your research online to find out what the encryption and privacy standards are for your platform of choice.

 6. How should I pay for my teletherapy session?

-Normally, we only accept cash and cheque.
-However, these are unusual times and so we are making an exception and accepting email money transfers as payment.
-Please forward this payment directly to the email address your therapist has specified.
+We accept email money transfers as payment.
+Please forward this payment directly to the email address in your appointment confirmation email.

 7. Are there any issues that can’t be treated with teletherapy?

 Most of the issues that typically bring people to therapy can be effectively treated with teletherapy.
 Since psychotherapy is already a talk-based service, online platforms provide an easy alternative to traditional in-person sessions.
 That being said, certain situations are not ideal for teletherapy, and some crisis/emergency situations are not appropriate for traditional psychotherapy anyway.
 These include but are not limited to the following situations: